dulibrarytech/oclc-reclamation/README.md

     1. You'll need to make sure that this input spreadsheet adheres to `inputs/process_worldcat_records/get_current_oclc_number/example.csv` (in terms of the column headings).
-    2. Review the 3 spreadsheets output by script.
+    2. Review the 3 spreadsheets output by the script.
 6. Run `update_alma_records.py` script using the following input file:
 `outputs/process_worldcat_records/get_current_oclc_number/needs_current_oclc_number.csv`
 (one of the spreadsheets output by `process_worldcat_records.py` in the previous step).
-    1. Review the 3 spreadsheets output by script.
+    1. Review the 3 spreadsheets output by the script.
-    2. If relevant, send `outputs/update_alma_records/records_with_errors.csv` to
+    2. If relevant, send `outputs/update_alma_records/records_with_errors.csv`
-    your Cataloging Team.
+    to your Cataloging Team.
 They'll need to manually add the OCLC Number to these Alma records.
 7. Create the Alma Master List spreadsheet, which contains the OCLC number of each Alma record whose holding *should be set in WorldCat* for your institution (this CSV file should have a single column named "OCLC Number").
 Populate this